 And while there are some indications — Signifyd’s market research for one — that indicates UK merchants haven’t grasped the potential damage not doing SCA right can have on conversions, the policy is certainly a big topic of conversation.
 And while risk professionals and retail leaders have been talking SCA for months, this is no time for them to take their eyes of the bigger fraud picture.

-While SCA itself will be a vital pillar of protection for merchants and consumers alike, there is more to fraud and more to fraud protection than deploying a high-quality SCA solution.
+While SCA itself will be a vital pillar of protection for merchants and consumers alike, there is more to fraud and and more to payment fraud protection than deploying a high-quality SCA solution.
 It is not, as some have mistakenly assumed, the only Ecommerce Fraud Solution a merchant will ever need.
 First, many transactions are not subject to SCA.
 And second, maintaining a low fraud rate is vital for providing a top-notch customer experience in the time of SCA.

-- Strong customer authentication enforcement is coming to the UK this fall.
+- PSD2 strong customer authentication enforcement is coming to the UK this fall.

 - SCA is required and when done right can add a layer of security for merchants and consumers alike.